 - 2 cloves garlic, minced or pressed

-- Salt and Pepper to taste
+- Kosher salt and freshly ground black pepper, to taste

-- 1/2 lemon's zest and juice
+- ½ lemon zest and juice

 - Freshly grated parmesan, to garnish

 - Keep cooking can be easily pierced by a fork but is still crisp and crunchy, about 1 or 2 more minutes.
-The asparagus should still be a lovely green color not an olive green or a 'canned' looking green, that means it's cooked too far.
+The asparagus should still be a lovely green color not an olive green or a 'canned' looking green, that means it was cooked too far.
 Taste and adjust seasoning to taste.

-- Serve on a plate sprinkled with parmesan cheese
+- Serve hot, sprinkled with parmesan cheese.

 Eden Westbrook is the recipe developer, writer, and photographer behind Sweet Tea and Thyme.
 A classically trained chef, Eden has inspired home cooks into the kitchen with cultural comfort foods, easy family-friendly eats and sweets, and glorious spreads for date night and entertaining since 2015.